-CODE PRIORITY ON RELATED MEDICAL CONDITIONS ı 341 NUTRIENT DEFICIENCY DISEASES I Diagnosis of clinical signs of nutritional deficiencies or a disease caused by insufficient dietary intake of macro or micronutrients.
-Diseases include, but not limited to: protein energy malnutrition, hypocalcemia, cheilosis, scurvy, osteomalacia, menkes disease, rickets, Vitamin K deficiency, xerothalmia, beriberi, and pellagra.
-(See Appendix C) The presence of nutrient deficiency diseases diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or a health professional acting under standing orders of a physician.
+PREGNANT WOMEN CODE PRIORITY NUTRITI ON RELATED MEDICAL CONDITIONS I 341 NUTRIENT DEFICIENCY OR DISEASE Any currently treated or untreated nutrient deficiency or disease.
+These include, but are not limited to, Protein Energy Malnutrition, Scurvy, Rickets, Beriberi, Hypocalcemia, Osteomalacia, Vitamin K Deficiency, Pellagra, Xerophthalmia, and Iron Deficiency.
+(See Appendix C) Presence of condition diagnosed, documented, or reported by a or someone working under a physician's orders, or as self-reported by participant.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
 High Risk: Diagnosed nutrient deficiency disease 342 GASTRO-INTESTINAL DISORDERS: I Diseases or conditions that interfere with the intake, digestion, and or absorption of nutrients.
-The diseases and/or conditions include, but are not limited to: Gastroesophageal reflux disease (GERD)Peptic ulcer Post-bariatric surgery Short bowel syndrome Inflammatory bowel disease, including ulcerative colitis or Crohn's disease Liver disease Pancreatitis Biliary tract disease The presence of gastro-intestinal disorders as diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician's orders.
+The diseases and/or conditions include, but are not limited to: Gastroesophageal reflux disease (GERD)Peptic ulcer Post-bariatric surgery Short bowel syndrome Inflammatory bowel disease, including ulcerative colitis or Crohn's disease Liver disease PancreatitisBiliary tract disease The presence of gastro-intestinal disorders as diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician's orders.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
 High Risk: Diagnosed gastro-intestinal disorder

-PREGNANT WOMEN

-CODE PRIORITY

-343 DIABETES MELLITUS 1

-Diabetes mellitus consists of a group of metabolic diseases characterized by inappropriate hyperglycemia resulting from defects in insulin secretion, insulin action or both.
+PREGNANT WOMEN CODE PRIORITY 343 DIABETES MELLITUS I Diabetes mellitus consists of a group of metabolic diseases characterized by inappropriate hyperglycemia resulting from defects in insulin secretion, insulin action or both.
 Presence of diabetes mellitus diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.

-High Risk: Diagnosed diabetes mellitus

-344 THYROID DISORDERS I

-Thyroid dysfunctions that occur in pregnant and postpartum women, during fetal development, and in childhood are caused by the abnormal secretion of thyroid hormones.
+High Risk: Diagnosed diabetes mellitus 344 THYROID DISORDERS ı Thyroid dysfunctions that occur in pregnant and postpartum women, during fetal development, and in childhood are caused by the abnormal secretion of thyroid hormones.
 The medical conditions include, but are not limited to, the following: Hyperthyroidism: Excessive thyroid hormone production (most commonly known as Graves' disease and toxic multinodular goiter).
 Hypothyroidism: Low secretion levels of thyroid hormone (can be overt or mild/subclinical).
 Most commonly seen as chronic autoimmune thyroiditis (Hashimoto's thyroiditis or autoimmune thyroid disease).
 It can also be caused by severe iodine deficiency.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.

-High Risk: Diagnosed thyroid disorder

-345 HYPERTENSION ı

-Presence of hypertension or prehypertension diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician's orders.
+High Risk: Diagnosed thyroid disorder 345 HYPERTENSION I Presence of hypertension or prehypertension diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician's orders.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
 High Risk: Diagnosed hypertension